Bachelor of Interior Design (Honours) (Co-op)

 The Bachelor of Interior Design (Honours) degree program prepares you to pursue a professional career related to the design of the built environment.
 The curriculum integrates professional and general studies with an emphasis on critical thinking and applied research.

 The program contains a strong experiential component that includes design studio experiences and an active engagement with the professional design community.
-In the fourth year, you have the opportunity to specialize in an area of interest specific to the profession and are required to complete an applied research paper.
+In the fourth year, you have the opportunity to specialize in an area of interest specific to the profession and are required to complete an applied research paper and community-based project.

 You also earn a Building Biology Advocate (BBA) Certification upon successful completion of the seven required Construction courses.